DarkMarksDoe/darkmarksdoe.github.io/README.md

 ## Welcome to GitHub Pages

-You can use that i don't have a personal web, send help.
+As you can use that i don't have a personal web, send help.